aiwashere/dme-asg-1/README.md

 1. Register to become a user:
    1. Click the Register button at the index page.
      2. Try to subbumit the empty form and verify that an error message about the required fields appears
     3. Try to submit the form with all inputs valid and reclick the submit button.
-Blank input alert appear, press okay button.
+Input alert appear, press okay button.

 2. Update Profile Description and Birthdate:
    1. Type Description where there is the text "Tell me about Yourself";